Brightscout/mattermost-test-management/data/test-cases/plugins/todo/API/Get_issue_list.md

 **Step 1**

-1. Provide the correct authtoken of the user.
+1. Provide the correct authtoken(in postman) of the user.
-2. Select the params for the ToDo list(in/out).
+2. Select the params for the Todo list(in/out).

 **Expected**

-The ToDo list should be presented to the user.
+The Todo list should be presented to the user.